-JS LEE is the author of the novel, “An Ode to the Humans Who’ve Loved and Left Me”; author and illustrator of the children’s books, “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”; and her memoir, “It Wasn’t Love”.
-She has a chapter in the anthology, “The Unknown Culture Club: Korean Adoptees, Then and Now”; and will be releasing her novel, “Keurium”, in May 2018.
+JS LEE is the author of the novels, “Keurium” and “An Ode to the Humans Who’ve Loved and Left Me”; author and illustrator of the children’s books, “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”; and her memoir, “It Wasn’t Love”.
+She has a chapter in the anthology, “The Unknown Culture Club: Korean Adoptees, Then and Now”.

 Navigating the nuance of race, adoption, identity, and trauma, JS LEE’s work aims to provoke understanding of those in the marginalized fringe.
 She currently resides in the Bay Area of California with her husband and two cats.